AutonomousDev/animal_adoption/readme.md

 # Local Setup

-You should use a virtual Environment so you python packages are the same version as the project and limited to only the packages we need.
+You should use a virtual Environment so your python packages are the same version as the project and limited to only the packages we need.
 Pycharm has this built in with venv.

 Install PostgreSQL and libpq.
-These are used in the Heroku deployed environment and dome dependencies in `requiremnts.txt` need them.
+These are used in the Heroku deployed environment and some dependencies in `requirements.txt` need them.
 You can continue to use sqlite3 for local development.
 * https://www.postgresql.org/download/
 * https://www.psycopg.org/docs/install.html#prerequisites